nebulab/playbook/how-we-work/donut.html.md

 your co-located colleagues so that Donut only pairs you with people you don't know as well.

-If you haven't tried Donut yet and would like to participate in the next round of pairings, feel free to join the #caffe channel on Slack!
+If you haven't tried Donut yet and would like to participate in the next round of pairings, feel free to join the #coffee channel on Slack!